 We knew we wanted a full horizontal navigation system for the desktop experience and that we wanted the hamburger gone.
 We also knew that since most of our traffic comes from mobile, we needed to optimize the mobile nav to better serve our readers.

-The menu above provided only a glimpse of all the content we have to offer.
-The rest of the categories could be discovered only by clicking See More and then clicking All Sections or as a last resort, by accessing the Site Map in the footer (we will come back to the significance of site map clicks later).
+The menu on first tap provided only a glimpse of all the content we have to offer.
+The rest of the categories could be discovered only by clicking See More (second tap) and then clicking All Sections (third tap) or as a last resort, by accessing the Site Map in the footer (we will come back to the significance of site map clicks later).

 Additionally, there was a lot of unvalidated and legacy content that had to be weeded out.
-And the way the See More > All Sections functioned was an unexpected user experience.
+Plus the way the See More > All Sections functioned was an awkward and unexpected user experience.

-At the same time as we were validating current state with customers, we created wireframes to validate future state with internal stakeholders
+While we were validating current state with customers, we also created wireframes to validate future state with internal stakeholders.

 Included here we have top level nav items that are based both on what is at the top of our content pyramid and statistics of user interaction on the Star’s most popular content.
 There is no Hamburger on the desktop view and we made sure that the Primary and Secondary navigation elements made sense to our users and aligned to our business objectives.